Manny-14/LAD/README.md

 5. **Summary + validation** – `scripts/pipeline_summary.py` compares predictions against labels,
 	 stores results in `outputs/pipeline_run_summary.json`, and unit tests are re-run to guard the preprocessing steps.
+6. **LLM summarisation** – `make summarize` (or run `go run ./cmd/summarize`) collects the top anomalies, gathers their raw log lines, and sends them to a Gemini model for a plain-English incident brief.
+Use `--dry-run` or set `LLM_FLAGS=--dry-run` while setting up credentials.

 All intermediate and final artifacts live under `preprocessed/`, `ml_models/`, and `outputs/`.